-How to Avoid and Remove Them
+How to Prevent and Remove Them

 When you see money in your checking account (especially after making a deposit), you might think you can spend that money right away.
-However, banks often place "holds" on your deposits, preventing you from using the money.
+But banks often place "holds" on your deposits, preventing you from using the money.
 As a result, you may end up bouncing checks or having problems with automatic payments that get deducted from your account.

 What Is a Hold?

 A hold is a temporary delay in making funds available.
-The bank “freezes” funds so that you cannot withdraw the money or use it for electronic payments, but those funds do appear in your account.
+The bank “freezes” funds so that you cannot withdraw the money or use it for electronic payments, but those funds appear in your account.

 If your account pays interest, you'll typically start earning interest right away—even if the funds are unavailable.